-If a couple cannot be helped through procedures such as in vitro fertilization, they may want to consider using donor eggs.
+If a couple cannot get pregnant using the woman's own eggs for in vitro fertilization, they may want to consider using donor eggs.
 Donor eggs -- and sometimes donor embryos -- allow an infertile woman to carry a child and give birth.
 You might be a candidate for donor eggs if you have any of these conditions:

-Premature ovarian failure, a condition in which menopause has started much earlier than usual, typically before age 40
+- Premature ovarian failure, a condition in which menopause has started much earlier than usual, typically before age 40

-Diminished ovarian reserve, meaning that the eggs that you have are of low quality; this can often be caused by age, because fertility drops off steeply after 40.
+- Diminished ovarian reserve, meaning that the eggs that you have are of low quality; this can often be caused by age, because fertility drops off steeply after 40.

-Genetically transmitted diseases that could be passed on to your child
+- Genetically transmitted diseases that could be passed on to your child

-A previous history of failure with IVF, especially when your doctor thinks that the quality of your eggs may be the problem
+- A previous history of failure with IVF, especially when your doctor thinks that the quality of your eggs may be the problem